Have you noticed?

 The most important thing is to start.

-If you’re going to only implement one idea from this article, it’d be to start your cold calling journey off without waiting until you perfect every skill.
+If you’re going only to implement one idea from this article, it’d be to start your cold calling journey off without waiting until you perfect every skill.

 Because trust me, you never will unless you do actually cold call.